bcm-uga/tfa/README.md

-# tfa
+# tfa: factor analysis of temporal samples

+## Summary
-The R package `tfa` implements a factor analysis algorithm for temporal DNA or ancient DNA (aDNA) samples, ajusting individual scores for the effect of allele frequency drift through time.
-Based on the adjusted factors, the program can estimate ancestry proportions for a target population or a subset of target individuals given specified source populations.
-Check the following link for a short [Overview](https://bcm-uga.github.io/tfa/articles/tfa-vignette.html) of the package.
+The R package `tfa` implements a factor analysis algorithm for temporal DNA or ancient DNA samples, ajusting individual scores for the effect of allele frequency drift through time.
+The adjusted scores provide geometric representations of temporal samples consistent with estimates of ancestry proportions and have  interpretation similar to principal component analysis.
+Based on the adjusted factors, the program can also estimate ancestry proportions for a target population or a subset of target individuals given specified source populations.

+## Package overview

+The main functions of the package are
+- ancestry_coefficients(): Compute ancestry coefficients from specified source populations
+- coverage_adjust(): Adjust ancient genotypes for coverage bias
+- tfa(): Factor analysis of temporal or ancient DNA samples

+Check the following link to access the package web)site and a short [Tutorial](https://bcm-uga.github.io/tfa/articles/tfa-vignette.html)

 ## Installation